3.21 Provisions and contingencies

 b) Investment Property: consisting of land & buildings owned by the Company and given on lease.

-The activities of the Company are primarily limited with in the Indian Territories having no variation in risk and returns.
+The activities of the company are primarily limited with in the Indian Territories having no variation in risk and returns.
 Consequently, information in respect of geographical segment is not given.

 A. Defined contribution plan

 The Company operates defined contribution retirement benefit plans for all eligible employees.
 The assets of the plans are held separately from those of the Company's in funds under the control of trustees of Somany Provident Fund Institution (PF Trust).
-During the current year, the PF Trust has surrendered the recognition granted to it.
-Accordingly, the entire corpus in respect of all the active and inactive employees has been transferred to the office of Regional Provident Fund Commissioner (RPFC) Kukatpally, Hyderabad.
+During the previous year, the PF Trust had surrendered the recognition granted to it.
+Accordingly, the entire corpus in respect of all the active and inactive employees had been transferred to the office of Regional Provident Fund Commissioner (RPFC) Kukatpally, Hyderabad.
 Where employees leave the plans prior to full vesting of the contributions, the contributions payable by the Company are reduced by the amount of forfeited contributions.

 B. Defined benefit plans Gratuity